From Toronto to Vancouver, you can find large scale and small cannabis dispensaries that offer you various products.

 Okay, this might not necessarily be a new, up and coming product.
 Still, it is slowly gaining traction in its popularity and with good reasons: you can control the amount of cannabis you have without the side-effects of smoking.
 This level of versatility has made cannabis oil the most sought-after cannabis product over the last few years.

 Just a few drops from a tincture is enough to give you the high you want.
 You can choose from THC, CBD and hybrid products, giving you a larger scope of selection.
 CBD oil particularly has been popular with chronic pain sufferers and is useful for those going through cancer treatment, anxiety, depression, and sleep issues.
+Even Penguin CBD’s founder Deep Patel uses CBD oil to help him sleep.

 The only downside?
 It works like an edible, as it will take time for it to affect your body, and if you have too much, you’ll go into the “too high” zone.
 It’s why we encourage a “take it slow” approach and slowly test the waters with cannabis oils.